A day out in the ‘Seychelles of Greece’, plus… a delicious weed!

 My eagerness to see them serves as a wonderful motive for me to return.

 Travel information: Hosios Loukas is in Boeotia (Viotia) north of Attica, about 170 kms from Athens along the motorway route Athens-Levadia-Delphi.
 It can be easily combined with other places of interest for a day out from Athens.
 It is situated in the area of Distomo, a part of Greece forever reminiscent of the harrowing atrocities against its locals carried out by the Nazis in WWII.
-Distomo is a beautiful village with places of archeological interest and a Holocaust Museum.
+Distomo is a beautiful village with places of archaeological interest and a Holocaust Museum.
 The bustling and quite cosmopolitan town of Arachova is 30 kms away from the monastery.
 You can see my travel report from Arachova here.
 Arachova is a highly recommended Greek destination.
 Some say it’s overrared, but others adore it and return there every winter for a quick break, so I guess you’ll have to decide for yourself! 😉

 VISIT FACEBOOK TO SEE MORE PHOTOGRAPHS FROM HOSIOS LOUKAS!